alexander-kastil/angular-basics/labs/L6-reactive-signal-store/readme.md

         )
     ),
     ```

-- Add the following standalone directive to the shared/formatting folder and use it for the subsequent steps:
+7.  **Implement `ClickableDirective`** A standalone directive is created to handle the click function on elements.

     ```typescript
     @Directive({